Inwood Hill Park: Geography

 The largest glacial pothole in New York City is located in Inwood Hill Park.

 The park covers 196 acre.
 The Henry Hudson Parkway and Amtrak's Empire Connection railroad line run through it, and at its northern end the Henry Hudson Bridge and the rail-only Spuyten Duyvil Bridge link Manhattan to the Bronx.

 The park's western boundary is the Hudson River, and the southern boundary is Dyckman Street.
 From Dyckman to 204th Street the eastern boundary is Payson Avenue, from 204th to 214th Street it is Seaman Avenue, and from 215th Street to the park's end at 218th Street the eastern boundary is Indian Road.
-10 mi footpaths criss-cross the park, allowing easy access to Dyckman Street, Fort Tryon Park, Fort Washington Park, and Riverside Park – part of the Manhattan Waterfront Greenway.
+10 mi of footpaths criss-cross the park, allowing easy access to Dyckman Street, Fort Tryon Park, Fort Washington Park, and Riverside Park – part of the Manhattan Waterfront Greenway.
 Some of these trails are former roads leading to what were once summer estates that later were brought under the control of the city in the creation of the park.
 Bolton Road, which was the main drive to the Bolton estate, is now the primary pedestrian pathway within the park; its entrance marked by a sign located on Payson Avenue.

+In 1919, New York State passed a bill in order to straighten the western end of Spuyten Duyvil Creek feeding into the Hudson.
+At the time, the creek was diverted south to avoid a peninsula that housed the Johnson Iron Works foundry.
+The foundry held out until 1923 when it vacated the premises.
+These plans were finalized in 1935, and the channel was excavated from 1937 to 1938, turning the creek into the Harlem River Ship Canal.
+The work severed the Johnson foundry's 13.5 acres peninsula of land from the Bronx, which was then absorbed into Inwood Hill Park; the former peninsula now contains the park's Nature Center.

 Inwood Hill Park is geologically diverse, with marble, schist, and limestone all prevalent in the area.
 The park is next to the seismologically active Dyckman Street Fault which runs parallel along the southern border of the park.
 As recently as 1989, activity of this fault caused a magnitude 2 earthquake.